vsnchips/bvh-builder-nocuda/README.md

 This is a demo built by Dan Aston https://danaston.nz

+It builds a bounding volume heirarchy using agglomerative techniques.
+Building is currently single threaded.
+Traversal of the BVH is implemented as an intersection function in glsl, called for rays in the fragment shader.

 ## How to build it

 The root source directory is srctree.